Amsterdam/parkeerscans/README.md

 Source data:
  - all know parking spots.
- - all know roads. (wegdelen) / partial roads.
+ - all know roads. (wegdelen) / partial roads. (weddelen)
- - all know neigborhoods.
+ - all know neigborhoods. (buurten)
- - all 31+ milion cars scans of 2016.
+ - all 31.5 milion cars scans of 2016.

-We combine this data in a postgres database table in `scan_scans` which contains all scans normalized with parkingspot, neighborhood and road information.
+We combine all data sources in a postgres database table in `scan_scans` which contains all scans normalized with parkingspot, neighborhood and road information.
 All this data get's indexed in elasticsearch and that allows us to create a kibana dashboard.

 The kibana project has one customized view with loads out vector data of roads, neighborhoos and parkingspots and allows us to create dynamic maps.

 In the `.jenkins` folder is the `import.sh` which triggers all the needed build steps.

 Local development can be done using `docker-compose up database elasticsearch`.

+NOTE
+====

+   IF ELK5 fails to start / unknown host.. then RUN 'sysctl -w vm.max_map_count=262144'